 Changing transcoding settings.

-With automatic transcoding, the server will choose from either of the following options.
+Automatic (Transcoder Quality) is set by default.
+With this option, the server will choose from either of the following options.

 - Prefer higher speed encoding – Faster transcodes but lower resolution quality.

 - Prefer higher quality encoding – Slower transcodes but higher resolution quality.

 - Make my CPU hurt – High resource consumption but the best quality.

 You can predefine a streaming quality by forcing the resolution quality of the local (home streaming) or remote (Internet streaming) player from the Plex Media Server.
 To do this, go to Settings > Plex Web > Quality.

 A new feature of Plex (still in beta as of Jun 2023), allows you to automatically adjust quality based on the client’s Internet connection speed.